Privacy Policy

 Cookies

-We do use Cookies on our website.
+Our website uses cookies and similar technologies.
+For more information about the cookies we use and how to manage your preferences, please see our Cookie Policy.
 However, you can set your browser to refuse all or some browser cookies, or to alert you when websites set or access cookies.
 If you disable or refuse cookies, some parts of this website may become inaccessible or not function properly.
-For more information about the cookies we use, please see are cookie policy page.
+For more information about the cookies we use, please see our cookie policy page.

 Sharing Your Personal Data with Third Parties